Shumakriss/build_butler/README.md

 I have introduced a fun but non-portable detail which is that the textToSpeech module uses the "say" command available on OSX.
 I will eventually need to update this to be more portable but in the meantime, please replace any calls to tts.say() with print().

+Some Next Steps:
+* Allow passing of data to a State
+* Create a script for collecting and formatting more training samples
+* Create modules based on POC code, integrate into States
+* Create some mock/sample Jenkins component to trigger build bot
+* Create remote sensor/control API on RPi
+* Purchase and mount iRobot Create
+* Implement the pathfinding module and integrate into State
+* Migrate the text to speech module to something cross-platform
+* Purchase and integrate speakers to RPi

 Description
 ===========
 Build Butler is a robot that finds whoever broke the build.